OSHA Workplace Injury Research

-OSHA has recorded 119 severe cases involving the heart, with ischemic heart disease and heart attacks accounting for 92.4% of these incidents.
-These events often result in immediate hospitalization and long-term health complications for the affected worker.
+OSHA recorded 119 severe cases involving the heart and cardiovascular system.
+Ischemic heart disease and heart attacks account for 92% of these reported incidents, often leading to emergency surgery and long-term cardiac rehabilitation.

 Reported Projected